 I had comments from several people on how good my skin looked, and I felt confident enough to leave the house not wearing a scrap of slap.
 That’s a big deal for me.

 I noticed that a little goes a long way with this product.
 After cleansing my face, I put a titchy little bit on a cotton wool pad and swipe over my face and neck etc, focussing on the areas that need a little love

-The Pixi glow tonic has exfoliating properties, helps skin cell renewal and purifies the skin.
-Thanks to the Glycolic acid.
+It has exfoliating properties which helps skin cell renewal and purifies the skin,thanks to the Glycolic acid.
 So, basically, it saves you scrubbing your face to death with scrubs that can damage your skin if overused.

-It also includes Aloe Vera.
-Which as soon as I hear I think of babies, soft things and niceness.
-It’s so soothing, and gentle, and helps to hydrate the skin.
+It also includes Aloe Vera, which I dunno about you but as soon as I hear I think of babies, soft things and niceness.
+It’s so soothing, gentle and helps to hydrate the skin.